Your personal alarm system

 What if there is a power failure or a fault?

 During a power failure the alarm system will work on batteries for several hours, so you can still get help if you need it.
-The alarm system is tested quarterly to ensure that it operates correctly, and that any alarm cords hang freely, but if you feel that it is not working properly in between these checks please report the fault to your scheme manager.
+The alarm system is tested quarterly to ensure that it operates correctly, and that any alarm cords hang freely, but if you feel that it is not working properly in between these checks please report the fault to your independent living coordinator.

 It is important that the alarm is in good working order at all times.